autocrypt/autocrypt/README.rst

 - Alice might have a second device and discover that it doesn't support INBOME yet and rather prefer to read mails on both devices.

-- Alice might loose her device and start over from some webmail abvdef account which does not support INBOME
+- Alice might lose her device and start over from some webmail account which does not support INBOME

 Happy path example: 1:N communication